 CURRENT PROVISIONS PROPOSED REFORMS COMMENTS

 1.1 Early Intervention Powers

 The Act provides the means to regulate the conduct of local government staff and council members and sets out powers to scrutinise the affairs of local government.
 The Act provides certain limited powers to: Suspend or dismiss councils Appoint Commissioners Suspend or, order remedial action (such as training) for individual councillors.
 The Act also provides the Director General with the power to: Conduct Authorised Inquiries Refer allegations of serious or recurrent breaches to the State Administrative Tribunal Commence prosecution for an offence under the Act.
 Authorised Inquiries are a costly and a relatively slow response to significant issues.
 Authorised Inquiries are currently the only significant tool for addressing significant issues within a local government.
 The Panel Report, City of Perth Inquiry, and the Select Committee Report made various recommendations related to the establishment of a specific office for local government oversight.
-It is proposed to establish a Chief Inspector of Lo Government (the Inspector), supported by an Office of Local Government Inspector (the Inspectorate).
-The Inspector would receive minor and serious complainabout elected members.
-The Inspector would oversee complaints relating to logovernment CEOs.
-Local Governments would still be responsible for deal with minor behavioural complaints.
-The Inspector would have powers of a standing inquiry, at to investigate and intervene in any local government wh potential issues are identified.
-The Inspector would have the authority to assess, triar refer, investigate, or close complaints, having regard various public interest criteria - considering laws such as Corruption, Crime and Misconduct Act 2003, Occupational Safety and Health Act 1984, the Building 2011, and other legislation.
-The Inspector would also have the power to order a logovernment to address non-compliance with the Act Regulations.
-The Inspector would be supported by a panel of Lo Government Monitors (see item 1.2).
-The existing Local Government Standards Panel would replaced with a new Conduct Panel (see item 1.3).
-Penalties for breaches to the Local Government Act a Regulations will be reviewed and are proposed to generally strengthened (see item 1.4). the Agree Agree Agree Agree Agree Act Agree
+Government (the Inspector), supported by an Office of the Local Government Inspector (the Inspectorate).
+The Inspector would receive minor and serious complaints about elected members.
+The Inspector would oversee complaints relating to local government CEOs.
+Local Governments would still be responsible for dealing with minor behavioural complaints.
+The Inspector would have powers of a standing inquiry, able to investigate and intervene in any local government where potential issues are identified.
+The Inspector would have the authority to assess, triage, refer, investigate, or close complaints, having regard to various public interest criteria - considering laws such as the Corruption, Crime and Misconduct Act 2003, the Occupational Safety and Health Act 1984, the Building Act 2011, and other legislation.
+Agree in principle.
+However, any costs incurred need to be borne by the Department and not the Local Government.

-CURRENT PROVISIONS PROPOSED REFORMS COMMENTS • These reforms would be supported by new powers to more quickly resolve issues within local government (see items 1.5 and 1.6).
+CURRENT PROVISIONS PROPOSED REFORMS COMMENTS These reforms would be supported by new powers to more quickly resolve issues within local government (see items 1.5 and 1.6).
 1.2 Local Government Monitors There are currently no legislative powers for the provision of monitors/ temporary advisors.
 The DLGSC provides support and advice to local governments, however there is no existing mechanism for pre-qualified, specialised assistance to manage complex cases.
 A panel of Local Government Monitors would be established.
 Monitors could be appointed by the Inspector to go into a local government and try to resolve problems.
 The purpose of Monitors would be to proactively fix problems, rather than to identify blame or collect evidence.
 Monitors would be qualified specialists, such as: Experienced and respected former Mayors, Presidents, and CEOs - to act as mentors and facilitators Dispute resolution experts - to address the breakdown of professional working relationships Certified Practicing Accountants and other financial specialists - to assist with financial management and reporting issues Governance specialists and lawyers - to assist councils resolve legal issues HR and procurement experts - to help with processes like recruiting a CEO or undertaking a major land transaction.
 Only the Inspector would have the power to appoint Monitors.
 Local governments would be able to make requests to the Inspector to appoint Monitors for a specific purpose.
-Monitor Case Study 1 - Financial Management The Inspector receives information that a local government Act 1995.
+Monitor Case Study 1 - Financial Management The Inspector receives information that a local government is not collecting rates correctly under the Local Government Act 1995.
 Upon initial review, the Inspector identifies that there may be a problem.
-The Inspector appoints a Monitor who specialises Agree
+The Inspector appoints a Monitor who specialises Agree in principle.
+However, any costs incurred need to be borne by the Department and not the Local Government.